gutsyguy/flashcards/README.md

 # Flashcard SaaS

 A modern, full-stack web application that leverages AI to help users generate, store, and study flashcards from any text.
-Built with Next.js, Firebase, Clerk authentication, Stripe payments, and Google Generative AI.
+Built with Next.js, Firebase, Clerk authentication, and Google Generative AI.

 ## 🚀 Features